GiulianoM/PTC_Heater_Mount/README.md

 * Plate laser cut at SendCutSend.com
 * Material: 0.125" / 3.175mm 5052 Aluminum or 0.119" / 3.0mm A36/1008 Mild Steel
-* I chose Stainless Steel on my first version, it's too difficult to tap.
+* I chose Stainless Steel on my first version, and I did actually tap it with a M4 Spiral Tap with Tap Magic.

 * SCS Minimum order is $29, so buy two and share with a friend.
 * You can get two plates laser cut, deburred and powder coated for $30.